Bre-X: Fraud exposed

-The fraud began to unravel rapidly on March 19, 1997, when Filipino Bre-X geologist Michael de Guzman reportedly committed suicide by jumping from a helicopter in Indonesia.
+The fraud began to unravel rapidly beginning on March 19, 1997, when Bre-X geologist Michael de Guzman reportedly died of suicide by jumping from a helicopter in Indonesia.
 A body was found four days later in the jungle, missing the hands and feet, "surgically removed".
 In addition, the body was reportedly mostly eaten by animals.
-(According to journalist John McBeth, a body had gone missing from the morgue of the town from which the helicopter flew.
+According to journalist John McBeth, a body had gone missing from the morgue of the town from which the helicopter flew.
 The remains of "de Guzman" were found only 400 metres from a logging road.
 No one saw the body except another Filipino geologist who claimed it was de Guzman.
-And one of the five women who considered themselves his wife was receiving monetary payments from somebody long after the supposed death of de Guzman.)
+One of the five women who considered themselves to be his wife was receiving monetary payments from somebody long after the supposed death of de Guzman.

 A week later, on March 26, 1997, the American firm Freeport-McMoRan, a prospective partner in developing Busang, announced that its own due-diligence core samples, led by Australian geologist Colin Jones, showed "insignificant amounts of gold".
 A frenzied sell-off of shares ensued and Suharto postponed signing the mining deal.
 Bre-X demanded more reviews and commissioned a review of the test drilling.
 Results were not favorable to them, and on April 1, 1997, Bre-X refused to comment.
 Canadian gold analyst Egizio Bianchini, of BMO Nesbitt Burns, considered the rumors "preposterous".
-A third-party independent company, Strathcona Minerals, was brought in to make its own analysis.
+An independent company, Strathcona Minerals, was brought in to make its own analysis.
 They published their results on May 4, 1997: the Busang ore samples had been salted with gold dust.
-The lab's tests showed that gold in one hole had been shaved off gold jewelry though it has never been proved at what stage this gold had been added to those samples.
-This gold also occurred in quantities that did not support the actual original assays.
+The lab's tests showed that gold in one hole had been shaved off gold jewellery though it has never been proved at what stage it had been added to those samples.
+This gold also occurred in quantities that did not support the original assays.
 Trading in Bre-X was soon suspended on the TSE and NASDAQ, and the company filed for bankruptcy protection.